Engineering ProductivityLast Updated Jun 21, 20245 min read

 Conclusion

-Docker layer caching is an important part of speeding up your Docker builds on CircleCI and is now included in the CircleCI Free plan.
-If your team builds containerized applications, you can save valuable development time by reusing unchanged Docker layers within your projects.
+Docker layer caching is an important tool for speeding up your Docker builds on CircleCI.
+If your team builds containerized applications, you can save valuable development time by reusing unchanged Docker layers in your projects.
 This not only makes your team more efficient and saves your organization money, but it also helps you deliver value to your users faster, a key differentiator in today’s software development landscape.